+2.3.1.
 Accounting for share-based payments

 When determining the grant date fair value of share-based payment awards, assumptions must be made regarding the key parameters of the grant (see Note '3.6.2 Measurement of fair values of share options granted').
-In 2021, the Company's share price volatility assumption was 135%, which reflects historical share price volatility adjusted for future value inflection points which management believes will influence the share price of the Company in future periods.
+In 2022, the Company's share price volatility assumption was 135%, which reflects historical share price volatility adjusted for future value inflection points which management believes will influence the share price of the Company in future periods.
 Additionally, the Company must estimate the number of equity instruments which will vest in future periods as awards may be forfeited prior to vesting due to an awardee's failure to satisfy a performance condition, including due to employment termination.
 An assumption of the forfeiture rate must be made based on historical information and adjusted to reflect future expectations.
 Revisions to the forfeiture rate could result in a cumulative effect of the change in estimate for current and prior periods to be recognized in the period of change.

-Measurement of third-party R&D clinical trial accruals and related expense
+2.3.2.
+Measurement of third-party R&D clinical trial and contracted manufacturing expense

-In measuring R&D expenses for the reporting period, the Company estimates the amount of expense to recognize and liability to accrue as far as the invoices of third-party service providers are not yet received (e.g. for pass-through costs charged by the Company's contract research organizations ('CROs') and exceed any prepayments made.
+In measuring R&D expenses for the reporting period, the Company estimates the amount of expense to recognize and liability to accrue to the extent that invoices of the Company's contract research organizations ("CROs") and contract manufacturing organizations ("CMOs") are not yet received and exceed any prepayments made.
 The timing of the invoicing of project services by CROs follow contractual billing schedules and can occur several months prior to or following a reporting period.
-This estimation involves determining a percentage-of-completion whereby the degree to which services have been rendered for the individual project activities contracted from the CRO is assessed and estimated by in-house R&D project managers and reviewed by the controlling department.
+This estimation involves determining a percentage-of-completion whereby the degree to which services have been rendered for the individual project activities contracted from the CRO and CMO is assessed and estimated by in-house R&D project managers and reviewed by the controlling department.
 This percentage-of-completion is used to measure the amount of the unbilled project activities which have already been rendered by the reporting date and the associated R&D expense and liability to recognize as a result.